robocode-dev/tank-royale/buildDocs/docs/articles/booter.md

 * *name*: is the display name of the bot.
 * *version*: is the version of the bot, where [SEMVER] is the recommended format, but not a requirement.
-* *gameTypes*: is a comma-separated list of the game types that bot supports (see below).
 * *authors*: is a comma-separated list with the (full) name of the bot author(s).
 The name could be a nickname or handle.
 * *description*: is a brief description of the bot.